-My babe eats lots of healthy fruits and veggies so I didn’t want him all hopped up on sugar when he ate his first birthday cake.
+My babe eats lots of healthy fruits and veggies so I didn’t want him all hopped up on sugar when digging in to his first birthday cake.
 I also didn’t want to spend a fortune on a designer smash cake when I could make one myself using wholesome ingredients and a little bit of love!
 The coconut cream frosting is rich, fluffy and holds up wonderfully.
-I like Big Dipper Wax Works 100% beeswax candles (available at some Whole Foods markets) and India Tree Nature’s Colors sprinkles.
-I hope your little one enjoys this smash cake as much as mine did!
+I like Big Dipper Wax Works 100% beeswax candles (available at some Whole Foods markets) and India Tree Nature’s Colors sprinkles which are naturally colored.
+I’m not crazy about some of the other ingredients but used it decoratively.
+I hope your little ones enjoy this smash cake as much as mine did!

 - 4 large ripe bananas